Student Budget – How to Set It Correctly?

 Whether you're saving for a vacation, a car, or a new cell phone, it's good to know you have extra money.
 What's more, you can invest this money and ensure you'll have an equally stable financial situation in the future.

 However, if you can't afford your lifestyle, spending more than you earn, it's time to reassess your priorities.
-You can increase your income by finding another part-time job, but you should think about ways to cut costs.
+You can increase your income by finding another part-time job, trying to negotiate a raise at your current work, or search for extra scholarship options, but you should also think about ways to cut costs.

 I Have a Budget.
 Now What?